vimaier/hpc-knapsack/README.md

 * Reading input files (supported by KnapSackReader)
 * Writing solutions (supported by KnapSackWriter)
-* Executing algorithms and measuring time  (supported by GetWalltime)
+* Executing algorithms and measuring time  (supported by GetWalltime.h)
 * Collect and write statistics for benchmarks  (supported by StatisticsWriter)

 An knapsack solving algorithm has to extend the class KnapSackSolver and implement the function *solve()*.
 Thus one can concentrate on the implementation and cut out the management details.
 Additionally the functions *setUp()* and *tearDown()*.
 The first function can be used to prepare data in front of each run.
 The latter can be used to make some finishing operations.
 The two functions will not be included in the time measurement.
 The idea behind is that we have a strict input format represented by the class KnapSack, but some algorithms need a different structure and may use the structure directly without conversion.
 Thus, we exclude the input conversion from time measurement.
 Additionally, the time spent executing those functions is negligible.